PEtab-dev/PEtab-GUI/docs/source/tutorial.rst

 All linting messages — including errors and warnings — appear in the **Info** panel at the bottom right of the interface.
 Messages include timestamps, color coding (e.g., red for errors, orange for warnings), and sometimes clickable references or hints.

-By using linting early and often, you can avoid many common errors in PEtab model definition and ensure compatibility with downstream tools.
+By using linting early and often, you can avoid many common errors in PEtab problem definition and ensure compatibility with downstream tools.

 Saving Your Project
 -------------------

 Once you've set up your parameter estimation problem, and sufficiently validated it, you can save your project.
-This can be done either as a compressed ZIP file or as a COMBINE archive.
+This can be done either as a compressed ZIP file or as a `COMBINE archive <https://combinearchive.org/>`__.
 You can also save each table as a separate CSV file.

 Additional Resources
 --------------------